-- The supervisory board of Raiffeisen Kapitalanlage-Gesellschaft m.b.H. is responsible for resolving the general principles of the remuneration policy (remuneration guidelines) prepared by the supervisory board's remuneration committee. - For details of the current remuneration policy including a description of the procedure for calculation of remuneration and other benefits and the identity of the persons responsible for the allocation of remuneration and other benefits including the makeup of the remuneration committee please refer to the management company's website, www.rcm.at (Corporate Governance menu).
+- > The supervisory board of Raiffeisen Kapitalanlage-Gesellschaft m.b.H. is responsible for resolving the general principles of the remuneration policy (remuneration guidelines) prepared by the supervisory board's remuneration committee - > For details of the current remuneration policy including a description of the procedure for calculation of remuneration and other benefits and the identity of the persons responsible for the allocation of remuneration and other benefits including the makeup of the remuneration committee please refer to the management company's website,

 Upon request, a paper version will be provided free-of-charge.